influxdata/influxdb-client-js/README.md

 $yarn add @bonitoo-io/influxdb-client
 ```

-To use all other APIs in your project:
+To use InfluxDB management APIs in your project:

 ```
 $npm install --save @bonitoo-io/influxdb-client-apis